OtmarKirch/simple-js-app/README.md

 ## Current State
 The structure of the project is set up on GitHub in order to continously receive commits.
 The script file `script.js` includes an array of Pokemons.
-These Pokemons are listed on the website via JavaScript.
-Some css is added for styling.
+These Pokemons are listed as buttons on the website via JavaScript.
+Some css is added for styling these buttons.
+A click on the button provides data of the chosen Pokemon in the console.
+This data is accessed and provided using DOM queries.